fluiddynsci/EngSketchPad/README.txt

     An optional second argument to makeEnv is required if the distribution of OpenCASCADE has multiple architectures.
 In this case it is the subdirectory name that contains the libraries for the build of interest (CASARCH).
+Apple M1 CPUs should indicate "DARWINM1" as the architecture.

     This procedure produces 2 files at the top level: ESPenv.sh and ESPenv.csh.
-These are the environments for both sh (bash) and csh (tcsh) respectively.
+These are the environments for both sh (bash/zsh) and csh (tcsh) respectively.
 The appropriate file can be "source"d or included in the user's startup scripts.
 This must be done before either building and/or running the software.
-For example, if using the csh or
+For example, if using the csh or tcsh:
-    tcsh:

         % cd $ESP_ROOT
         % source ESPenv.csh

-    or if using bash:
+    or if using bash/zsh:

         $ cd $ESP_ROOT
         $ source ESPenv.sh